sinalotfim/data-structures-and-algorithms/non-linear-data-structures/weighted-graph.md

     return path;
 }

-public Path getShortestPath(String from, String to) {
+public Path shortestPath(String from, String to) {
     var fromNode = nodes.get(from);
     if (fromNode == null)
         throw new IllegalArgumentException();